mixologee/tirvandor/homebrewery-files/phb-homebrewery.md

 - Player-safe world information

 :
-Whether you're joining the morally grey mercenary world of **Blood & Coin** or the heroic struggle of **Shattered Oaths**, this handbook has the tools you need.
+Whether you're joining the morally gray mercenary world of **Blood & Coin** or the heroic struggle of **Shattered Oaths**, this handbook has the tools you need.
 {{/backCover}}